kernelkit/infix/doc/networking.md

 Here we add two ports to bridge `br0`: `eth0` and `eth1`.

-> **Note:** Infix has many built-in helpers controlled by
+> **Note:** Infix has many built-in helpers controlled by convention.
-> convention.
-E.g., if you name your bridge `brN`, where `N` is a
+> E.g., if you name your bridge `brN`, where `N` is a number, Infix sets
-> number, Infix will set the interface type automatically for you, and
+> the interface type automatically and unlocks all bridge features.
-> unlock all bridge features for you.
+> Other "magic" names are `ethN.M` for VLAN M on top of `ethN`, or
+> `dockerN` to create an IP masquerading container bridge.

 #### VLAN Filtering Bridge